Sexual slavery: Child prostitution

 Child prostitution, or child sex trafficking, is a form of sexual slavery.
 It is the commercial sexual exploitation of children, in which a child performs the services of prostitution, usually for the financial benefit of an adult.

+Child prostitution usually manifests in the form of sex trafficking, in which a child is kidnapped or tricked into becoming involved in the sex trade, or survival sex, in which the child engages in sexual activities to procure basic essentials such as food and shelter.
+Prostitution of children is commonly associated with child pornography, and they often overlap.
+Some people travel to foreign countries to engage in child sex tourism.
+Research suggests that there may be as many as 10 million children involved in prostitution worldwide.
+The practice is most widespread in South America and Asia, but prostitution of children exists globally, in undeveloped countries as well as developed.
+Most of the children involved with prostitution are girls, despite an increase in the number of young boys in the trade.

 India's federal police said in 2009 that they believed around 1.2 million children in India to be involved in prostitution.
 A CBI statement said that studies and surveys sponsored by the Ministry of Women and Child Development estimated about 40% of India's prostitutes to be children.

 Thailand's Health System Research Institute reported that children in prostitution make up 40% of prostitutes in Thailand.

 In some parts of the world, child prostitution is tolerated or ignored by the authorities.
 Reflecting an attitude which prevails in many developing countries, a judge from Honduras said, on condition of anonymity: "If the victim [the child prostitute] is older than 12, if he or she refuses to file a complaint and if the parents clearly profit from their child's commerce, we tend to look the other way".

+All member countries of the United Nations have committed to prohibiting child prostitution, either under the Convention on the Rights of the Child or the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography.
+Various campaigns and organizations have been created to try to stop the practice.